England beats Serbia 5-0 for a statement win under Tuchel. France and Portugal dodge upsets

 Austria on track

 Konrad Laimer and Marcel Sabitzer scored to lift Austria to a 2-1 win over Bosnia-Herzegovina which brings it closer to a first World Cup qualification since 1998.
+Austria is level with Bosnia-Herzegovina on 12 points in Group H but has an extra game to play.
 Cyprus and Romania drew 2-2.

 AP soccer: https://apnews.com/hub/soccer